LT4CPR/2026_aacl_workshop/shared_task/tools/eval_tools/README.md

 Use the provided `config/evaluation.yaml` unchanged for official shared-task scoring.
 Detailed metric and aggregation options are documented in [`config/README.md`](config/README.md).

+Sections are aligned by exact section ID.
+Within an aligned section, subsections can be aligned by subsection ID, normalized header, or both.
+The release default is `header_only`; it does not require a hard-coded subsection inventory.

 ## Run the evaluator